Nhill

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Nhill is lower than average nationally.
-The median income is $51,053 and the average income is $62,469.
-This contrasts with Rest of Vic.'s figures of a median income of $50,954 and an average income of $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $55,265 (median) and $67,623 (average) as of September 2025.
-Census data reveals that household, family and personal incomes all rank modestly in Nhill, between the 19th and 31st percentiles.
-Income analysis shows that the $1,500 - 2,999 bracket dominates with 32.3% of residents (750 people), mirroring regional levels where 30.3% occupy this bracket.
-Housing costs are manageable with 92.6% retained, but disposable income sits below average at the 31st percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Nhill, median income is $51,053 and average income is $62,469.
+This is lower than Rest of Vic.'s median income of $50,954 and average income of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Nhill would be approximately $55,265 (median) and $67,623 (average) as of September 2025.
+According to the 2021 Census, incomes in Nhill rank modestly, between the 19th and 31st percentiles for household, family, and personal incomes.
+The largest income segment comprises 32.3% earning $1,500 - $2,999 weekly (759 residents), similar to the broader area where 30.3% fall into this bracket.
+Housing costs are manageable with 92.6% retained, but disposable income is below average at the 31st percentile.

 Frequently Asked Questions - Income